akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

   - **Edit attributes values**: Edit the attributes values of your selection of products.
 For instance, set a new release date or a new value for an attribute.
   - **Add attributes values (_since 2.2_)**: Add values for the multivalued attributes on your selection of products.
 For instance, add a collection or an asset.
   - **Change family**: Choose/change the family of the selected products.
-  - **Change status (enable/disable)**: Edit the status of one or several products, to enable or disable the products.
+  - **Change status (enable/disable)**: Edit the status of one or several products, enable or disable products.
-  - **Add to groups**: Add your selection of products in one or more groups.
+  - **Add to groups**: Add your selection of products to one or more groups.
   - **Add to categories**: Add products or product models into categories.
   - **Move between categories**: Change your products categorization
   - **Remove products from categories**: Remove products from one or more categories at once.
 Selected products will be uncategorized.
-  - **Add to an existing product model**: Add products as variant of a [product model](/articles/what-about-products-variants.html#what-is-a-product-model).
+  - **Add to an existing product model**: Add a simple product as a variant to a [product model](/articles/what-about-products-variants.html#what-is-a-product-model) if 2 levels of variants or to a [sub product model](/articles/what-about-products-variants.html#how-many-levels-of-enrichment-are-managed) if 3 levels of variants.
   - **Change the parent product model (_since 2.3_)**: Change the parent [product model](/articles/what-about-products-variants.html#what-is-a-product-model) of variant products or [sub product models](/articles/what-about-products-variants.html#how-many-levels-of-enrichment-are-managed).
   - **Associate to products (_since 2.1_)**: Add associations for your selection of products.
   - **Publish products (Enterprise Edition only)**: Mass publish products.